MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 ### Define environment variables

-Define the environment variables for the triplestore credentials and the APIKEY in your local terminal
+Define the environment variables for the triplestore credentials and the APIKEY to post embeddings in your local terminal:

 ```bash
 export OPENPREDICT_USERNAME=import_user